Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Taekwondo

-• Preparation for belt exams and competitions
+• Preparation for belt examinations as well as for competitions

 Two practitioners in red gear engage in a focused knife defense drill against a gritty, paint-splattered background.
 Their poised stance and intense concentration reflect the serious nature of the Knife Defense program, which integrates Filipino Martial Arts and Krav Maga to teach critical skills for neutralizing knife attacks.